 This is great news for prospective home buyers (and existing homeowners) who have loan amounts that slightly exceed the current 2021 loan limit.

 In short, conforming loans backed by Fannie Mae and Freddie Mac tend to price lower than jumbo loans, and can be easier to qualify for.

-So this might mean better mortgage rates for more homeowners, which could be especially impactful given the recent climb.
+This might mean lower mortgage rates for more homeowners, which could be especially impactful given the recent climb.

 They are also generally easier to qualify for than jumbo loans, a potential boon to those on the cusp of approval.

 In Alaska, Guam, Hawaii, and the U.S. Virgin Islands, the base loan limit will be $970,800, up from $822,375 currently.

 Each year, the Federal Housing Finance Authority (FHFA) adjusts the conforming loan limit based on home price movement from the third quarter of the prior year to the next.